 Students who are completing a fully online degree program at the College and live too far away to reasonably travel to Tompkins Cortland will work with an advisor from the Student Success and Advisement office to complete START without visiting campus, usually via phone.
 Email email@example.com to request an exemption from the required on-campus session.

-Attending START is a key step in the transition to Tompkins Cortland.
-All students must attend START and should attend the earliest date possible to allow the most time to prepare for a successful semester.
-There are limited number of START sessions offered.
+There are a limited number of START sessions offered.
 Space is limited in each START.
 Students must register to attend START and need to prioritize this important step.

 If an emergency arises and a student cannot attend your scheduled orientation date, they must contact us at 607.844.6580 or firstname.lastname@example.org at least 24 hours in advance.